seatable-data/api/dtable-web-v2.1/dtable-import-export.md

 > The ID of the workspace where your base is stored.

 **dtable** _\[file, required]_
-> *.dtable is a zip file containint the data in your base.
+> *.dtable is a zip file containing the data in your base.